Sak Kaoponlek

+Biography and career

 Kaoponlek started training and fighting in Muay Thai when he was 11 years old at home with his father.
 He then joined the Luksuratum gym in Nakhon Ratchasima and at 13 he debuted on the Bangkok circuit.

-On April 11, 2015 he fought in the International Gala "Oktagon" in Milan, Italy.
+On April 11, 2015, he fought in the International Gala "Oktagon" in Milan, Italy.

 He retired to train and teach.
 He is the coach of the European Muay Thai organization Fight1.